kinshi/c3l/README.md

 use MyZ80 which is pretty darn fast or lastly you could use the VICE emulator.
 Of course a real C128 system would work, but it will not be as productive as the above mentioned methods.
-I've chosen the Eclipse/MyZ80/ctools method because the flow is easier and build time are fast.
+I've chosen the Eclipse/MyZ80/ctools method because the flow is easier and build times are fast.
 You can use an Ubuntu VM on VirtualBox to run under Linux/Windows/Mac if that works for you.

 Build [VICE 3.3](http://vice-emu.sourceforge.net) on Ubuntu 18.04 x64.